 For hashes there is a specialized hook that gives control over hash keys (but not values).
 This hook calls PERL_MAGIC_uvar 'get' magic if the "set" function in the ufuncs structure is NULL.
 The hook is activated whenever the hash is accessed with a key specified as an SV through the functions hv_store_ent, hv_fetch_ent, hv_delete_ent, and hv_exists_ent.
-Accessing the key as a string through the functions without the ...ent suffix circumvents the hook.
+Accessing the key as a string through the functions without the . . . ent suffix circumvents the hook.
 See "Guts" in Hash::Util::Fieldhash for a detailed description.

 Note that because multiple extensions may be using PERL_MAGIC_ext or PERL_MAGIC_uvar magic, it is important for extensions to take extra care to avoid conflict.
 Typically only using the magic on objects blessed into the same class as the extension is sufficient.
-For PERL_MAGIC_ext magic, it may also be appropriate to add an I32 'signature' at the top of the private data area and check that.
+For PERL_MAGIC_ext magic, it is usually a good idea to define an MGVTBL, even if all its fields will be 0, so that individual MAGIC pointers can be identified as a particular kind of magic using their magic virtual table. mg_findext provides an easy way to do that: